openlawteam/lao-docs/docs/Contributing.md

 In the abundance of caution, the limits in membership and accreditation status are put in place to:

--comply with US securities law;
+- comply with US securities law;
--prevent any one party from controlling a disproportionate amount of The LAO; and -limit the risk of look through issues for LAO Members that are organized as funds or other legal entities.
+- prevent any one party from controlling a disproportionate amount of The LAO; and
+- limit the risk of look through issues for LAO Members that are organized as funds or other legal entities.

 ## Are there any other requirements needed to become a member?